kunhwiko/concepts/systems/networks-part-1.md

 host name (www.github.com) --(DNS)--> IP Address --(ARP)--> MAC address

 Step 1) Host begins only knowing its source MAC address.
-Step 2) Host looks for a DHCP server to discover its source IP address, IP of DNS servers, default gateway, and subnet mask.
+Step 2) Host looks for a DHCP server to discover its own IP address, IP address of DNS servers, IP address of default gateway, and subnet mask.
 Step 3) Host discover the destination's IP address via DNS.
 Step 4) Subnet mask determines if the message should go through a gateway router or if the destination is in the same L2 network.
+        This is determined through entries in the host's routing table (i.e. 0.0.0.0/0 will map to IP address of default gateway).
 Step 5) Host fires an ARP broadcast to discover the destination MAC address of the default gateway or destination.
 Step 6) If packet goes through default gateway, the L2 header is rewritten (i.e. L3 header is preserved) and the above process is repeated.
 ```